Today’s Wonder of the Day was inspired by Tiarra. Tiarra Wonders, “How are scratch and sniff stickers made?” Thanks for WONDERing with us, Tiarra!

 Have you ever played with scratch and sniff stickers?
 They’re not as common as they used to be.
-If you ask your parents, they probably remember playing with them all the time when they were young.
+If you ask older family members, they probably remember playing with them often as kids.

 Scratch and sniff stickers first became really popular in the late 1970s.
 They were fun to put on school notebooks and clothing.
 Advertisers started to use the technology, too.
-For example, many perfume makers began to use scratch and sniff technology to coat cards to insert into magazines to promote their fragrances.
+For example, many perfume makers began to use scratch and sniff technology.
+They coat cards to put in magazines to promote their fragrances.

-Scratch and sniff technology actually has some practical uses beyond just fun, though.
-For example, some utility companies use them to help people understand what a gas leak would smell like.
-Researchers use the technology today to help test patients who may be at risk for Alzheimer’s disease, since one of the earliest symptoms is a loss of the sense of smell.
+Scratch and sniff technology actually has uses beyond just fun, though.
+For example, some utility companies use it to teach people what a gas leak smells like.
+Researchers use scratch and sniff to help test patients who may be at risk for Alzheimer’s disease.
+An early symptom is loss of smell, so this can help doctors catch the condition right away.

 How do they get the smells to release upon scratching?
 First, smells are captured in the form of molecules.
 They’re then distilled into tiny bubbles of liquid.
 Through a secret process, these bubbles are turned into ink-like goo.
 This goo is then printed on stickers and other objects.
 Finally, when the object is scratched or rubbed, the bubbles break easily and release their smells.
 This process allows the trapped smells to last for many years.

 Can you think of any other ways to use scratch and sniff technology?
 Would you make new scratch and sniff toys?
 How about books?
 What other useful applications do you have in mind?

 Standards: NGSS.PS1.A, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.W.4